-Jennie Cluverius is a skilled litigator who also provides daily counsel to employers, including federal contractors, on employment, labor, and other business-related matters.
-Jennie regularly advises and defends some of the most prominent companies doing business in South Carolina, and also works with many of the state’s finest home-grown businesses.
+Jennie Cluverius is an experienced litigator who also provides daily counsel to employers on employment, labor, and other business-related matters.
+Jennie regularly advises and defends some of the most prominent companies doing business in the Southeast, and also works with many of the Carolina’s finest home-grown businesses, colleges, and universities.

-Jennie regularly conducts investigations into alleged workplace harassment, discrimination and other misconduct claims for employers across the country.
+Jennie regularly conducts investigations into alleged harassment, discrimination and other misconduct claims across the country.
 Along with her team, Jennie has the ability to provide rapid and thorough investigation support.
-She is not only trusted by clients to lead such investigations, but is a go-to investigator for other law firms whose clients have investigative needs.
+She is not only trusted by clients to lead such investigations, but is a go-to and trusted investigator for other law firms whose clients have investigative needs.

-A portion of Jennie’s practice also encompasses representing corporate clients in complex, high-stakes non-labor and employment matters.
-Jennie approaches her practice with a high dose of practicality, seeking solutions for clients that are not only legally sound, but meet key business needs.
+A portion of Jennie’s practice also encompasses representing corporate and educational clients in complex, high-stakes non-labor and employment matters.
+Jennie approaches her practice with a high dose of practicality, seeking solutions for clients that are not only legally sound, but also meet key business needs.

-She is a Member of Nexsen Pruet’s five-person Board of Directors, and currently serves as Managing Partner of the firm’s Greenville, South Carolina office.
+Jennie is a Member of Nexsen Pruet’s five-person Board of Directors.

 Community & Professional